Guide to Fertilizing Your Monstera

 Including a fertilizer of your choice into your normal watering schedule for your plant is the one of two ways to ensure that it gets every nutrient it needs for optimal growth but we think a natural, organic compost is the easiest and most environmentally friendly solution.

-There are many great fertilizer options, and while you could go with synthetic liquid fertilizer, for less stress and less mess you may want to think about using compost as the best fertilizer for Monstera or any of your house plant's— like the kind you can make at home with Lomi by Pela!
+There are many great fertilizer options, and while you could go with synthetic liquid fertilizer compost, or for less stress and less mess you may want to think about using a food recycler to create natural, nutrient-rich fertilizer from your food scraps!